The best hotels in Boston

 Avoid the third week of April unless you've planned around the Marathon.
 Copley Square and Boylston Street are essentially inaccessible on race day, and hotels within half a mile jack rates to near-peak levels.
 Book the week before or after and you'll pay 30-40% less for the same room.

-Boston's best neighborhoods
+Boston's best hotel regions

 Back Bay is where we'd tell most people to stay first: walkable, well-connected, and close to everything from Newbury Street to Copley Square.
 Downtown and the South End are solid alternatives once you know what you're getting into.